beamso/force-deploy-with-xml-report-task/README.md

 Version 1.4 has this change:

-* A method return value in ant-salesforce.jar has changed requiring recompilation.
-This version works with the Summer '13 version of ant-salesforce.jar.
+* A method return value in `ant-salesforce.jar` has changed requiring recompilation.
+This version works with the Summer '13 version of `ant-salesforce.jar`.

 Version 1.3 has this change: